GabeStah/Airbrake.io/Pitches/How to Make a Twitter Bot/text.md

 };
 ```

-Now, copy and paste each value from the Twitter App page into the appropriate field and save the file, which now has all the secret keys necessary to connect to and use Twitter programatically.
+Now, copy and paste each value from the Twitter App page into the appropriate field and save the file, which now has all the secret keys necessary to connect to and use Twitter programmatically.

 At this point we can actually begin creating our application logic by first testing that our Twitter API connection works.
 Start by creating the base application file for your Node project.
 The default is usually `index.js`: